wso2/docs-mi/en/docs/develop/creating-artifacts/creating-scheduled-task.md

 Open the above-created task artifact from the **MI Project Explorer**.
 You can use the **Form view** or the **Source view** to update task properties.

 !!! info
-    See the [Scheduled Tasks Property Catalog]({{base_path}}/reference/synapse-properties/scheduled-task-properties/) documentation for all available properties for tasks.
+    Refer to the [Scheduled Tasks Property Catalog]({{base_path}}/reference/synapse-properties/scheduled-task-properties/) documentation for a list of all available properties for tasks.

 !!! abstract "Learn more about scheduled tasks"